Creator Bookkeeping Basics: What Creators and Influencers Should Track Before Tax Season

 Gifted products are easy to forget because no money changes hands.
 They still belong in your records.

 For each gift tied to creator work, log the brand, the item, an estimated fair market value, the date and whether content was required.
-The full topic is in are gifted products taxable for Canadian creators?
+The full topic is in are gifted products taxable for Canadian creators and influencers?

 Evidence and receipts